In stories, the characters’ emotions are ultimately the sources of their actions, because motivations are ultimately

 Flaubert is often credited with creating a watershed in storytelling.
 It is claimed that his characters are psychologically complex and may therefore seem more “realistic” to modern sensibilities.
 Nonetheless, Emma Bovary’s core trait is that she is romantic and naïve.

 In the twentieth century, perhaps because of Freud’s influence, the idea became prevalent that characters, in order to be more life-like, have to be psychologically “well-rounded”.
-In real life, people have all sorts of emotions – an author shouldn’t just pin only a single overriding emotional state on one person.
+In real life, people have all sorts of emotions – an author shouldn’t just pin only a single overriding emotional state on one character.
 This would not be true to life.

 Stories, however, are slices of life.
 One of the main reasons stories exist in the first place is to show us the potential effects of certain traits.
 Moral parables and fables demonstrate this most explicitly: the boastful hare is taught a lesson about his overconfidence by the tortoise.